Grawnya/boutique-ado/README.md

 * This produces a 16 character password, which can be used as a config variable called `EMAIL_HOST_PASS`.
 * Another variable called `EMAIL_HOST_USER` should be set, which is equal to the email.
 In my case `dailynewsemail22@gmail.com` is used.
 * All associated code updates are put into `settings.py` to account for both development and production stages.
+* Note that emails cannot be sent ffrom github.
+* At this satge, I also had an allauth issue, which I think is related to my project deployment, which I cannot access due to heroku issues.